metaborg/spg/README.md

 languages in the form of git submodules: `L1`, `L2`, `L3`, `MiniJava`, and `Tiger`.

-First, download the submodules:
+First, download the submodules (the `--remote` flag will fetch the latest changes from upstream in each submodule):

 ```
 git submodule update --init --recursive --remote
 ```

-Second, build the language.
-For example, in case of `Tiger`:
+Second, build some or all of the example languages using:

 ```
+(cd examples/scopes-frames/L1 && mvn clean verify)
+(cd examples/scopes-frames/L2 && mvn clean verify)
+(cd examples/scopes-frames/L3 && mvn clean verify)
+(cd examples/minijava && mvn clean verify)
 (cd examples/tiger/org.metaborg.lang.tiger/correct && mvn clean verify)
 ```
 Third, run the generator.
 For example, in case of `Tiger`: